-1 Module name Module 9: Quality Development I 5 ECTS 2 Courses (Compulsory) Seminar: Quality Development I: Teaching Quality (2) 5 ECTS 2 Courses hours/week) 3 EC13 3 Teaching staff Teaching staff of the Institute of Education 4 Module coordinator Prof. Dr. Annette Scheunpflug 5 Syllabus outline Module 9 >Quality Development I< focuses on theories school quality development.
+1 Module name Module 9: Quality Development I (Compulsory) 5 ECTS 2 Courses Seminar: Quality Development I: Teaching Quality (2 hours/week) 5 ECTS 3 Teaching staff Teaching staff of the Institute of Education 4 Module coordina- tor Prof. Dr. Annette Scheunpflug 5 Syllabus outline Module 9 >Quality Development I< focuses on theories school quality development.
 One aim of the module is to students' theoretical knowledge.
-Secondly, students will judge, evaluate and criticise scientific research in educat development processes and their results.
-Thirdly, studen develop ideas of possible changes in schools and school A special focus is placed on dealing with heterogeneity, interculturality and inclusion in class.
-The integration of s an educational landscape und their relation to sectors in school education and life-long learning will be discussed separate topic. deepen learn to ion, ts will I systems. chools in extra- 6 Educational goals and learning outcome 7 Recommended prerequisites etc.) and their specific linguistic registers.
-Modules 1 and 3 8 Intended stage in the degree course (recommendation) 2 nd Semester 9 Course of study for which the module is acceptable Master in Educational Quality in Developing Countries 10 Assessment and examinations Written paper (three month time frame) 11 100% written paper 12 Frequency Only summer semester 13 Workload Attendance: 30 h Self study: 120 h 14 Duration One semester Language English 16 Preparatory reading / reading list Fullan, M. (2010): All Systems Go: The Chance Imperative Whole System Reform, London/Thousand Oaks: Corw Fuller, B. & Clarke, P. (1994): Raising School Effects Wh in.
+Secondly, students will judge, evaluate and criticise scientific research in educat velopment processes and their results.
+Thirdly, students velop ideas of possible changes in schools and school sy special focus is placed on dealing with heterogeneity, into ty and inclusion in class.
+The integration of schools in an tional landscape und their relation to sectors in extra-sch tion and life-long learning will be discussed as a separate deepen learn to ion, de- will de- ystems.
+A erculturali- educa- ool educa- 6 Educational goals and learning outcome Students Know models to improve school quality Discuss improvement models in relation to development problems Are able to critically and discursively reflect on aspects of education's social and cultural relevance Have the ability to mediate between different rationalities (educational science, educational policy, religion, everyday life etc.) 7 Recommended prerequisites and their specific linguistic registers.
+Modules 1 and 3 8 Intended stage in the degree course (recommendation) 2 nd Semester 9 Course of study for which the module is ac- ceptable Master in Educational Quality in Developing Countries Assessment and examinations Written paper (three month time frame) 11 Composition of grade 100% written paper 12 Only summer semester 13 Attendance: 30 h Self study: 120 h 14 Duration One semester 15 • • English Co.
+10 August 10 A 16 Preparatory read- ing / reading list Fullan, M. (2010): All Systems Go: The Chance Imperative Whole System Reform, London/Thousand Oaks: Corw Fuller, B. & Clarke, P. (1994): Raising School Effects Whing Culture?
+Local Conditions and the Influence of Clar rin. iile Ignor-

-Ignoring Culture?
-Local Conditions and the Influence of Classroom Tools, Rules and Pedagogy.
+Tools, Rules and Pedagogy.
 Review of Educational Research 64, 1, pp. 119-157.
 Johnson, D. (2008): The Changing Landscape of Education in Africa: Quality, Equality and Democracy.
 Oxford: Symposium Books.
-BOOKS.